Ulad/DocuCraft/README.md

 The main modules are located in the `src` directory, everything else just imports them with different settings.
 1. The `loader` module manages data loading
-2. The `docx_maker` module manages the creation and saving of reports 3The `main` module is the entry point of the program, it connects all modules
+2. The `docx_maker` module manages the creation and saving of reports
+3. The `main` module is the entry point of the program, it connects all modules

 ❗Sample data and Word documents are stored in `tests/`